-Dyslexia SA would like to thank Education Minister, Susan Close for supporting the implementation of a phonics check at the end of year one.
-Likewise, Shadow Education Minister, John Gardner for developing the Literacy Guarantee Policy.
+Dyslexia SA would like to thank the Minister for Education John Gardner and the previous Education Minister, Susan Close for both supporting the implementation of a phonics check at the end of Year One.
+We would also like to thank the Minister for education, John Gardner for developing the Literacy Guarantee Policy.
 It certainly is a step in the right direction in closing the research to practice gap in the acquisition of reading for all South Australian children.

-Currently South Australian schools invest huge amounts of money in buying PM readers, like Fountas and Pinnell (most parents know these as the levelled ‘take home’ readers).
-Our strong view is that PM readers are an inadequate reading resource based on the discredited ‘whole language’ system of reading which relies heavily on looking at pictures, saying the first sound and making a guess on what word fits best and not sequential decoding skills required for the teaching of phonics.
-Schools invest in these pointless resources largely due to the mandated Running Records method of assessing reading progress.
-Our view on why Running Records should be abolished can be found here.
-Both the investment in decodable readers and abolishing Running Records goes hand in hand.
+Currently, South Australian schools invest huge amounts of money in buying three-cuing based readers, (most parents know these as the levelled ‘take home’ readers).
+Our strong view is that these readers are an inadequate reading resource based on the discredited ‘whole language’ system of reading which relies heavily on looking at pictures, saying the first sound and making a guess on what word fits best and not sequential decoding skills required for the teaching of phonics.
+Schools invest in these resources largely due to the mandated methods of assessing reading progress.
+Our view on why this type of assessment should be abolished can be found here.

 With record amounts of investment in education in the coming years a provision for updating our reading resources needs to be made.
 Australia’s literacy rates are poor, and trending downwards (PISA 2015).
-The Australian Bureau of Statistics, 2011-2012 Programme for the International Assessment of Adult Competencies demonstrated that nearly 44% of Australians aged 15-74 years are functionally illiterate – they cannot engage in activities in which literacy is required for effective functioning of their group and community and also for enabling them to continue to use reading, writing and calculation for their own and the community’s development.
+The Australian Bureau of Statistics, 2011-2012 Programme for the International Assessment of Adult Competencies demonstrated that nearly 44% of Australians aged 15-74 years are functionally illiterate – they cannot engage in activities in which literacy is required for effective functioning of their group and community and therefore can’t to use reading, writing and calculation for their own and the community’s development.

-Needs based funding must be evidence based funding.
+Needs based funding must be evidence-based funding.
 Would our state government continue to invest in infrastructure if it was built with faulty materials or continue to offer discredited medical intervention in our hospitals if it was doing harm?
-We cannot teach phonics if we do not have the right foundations; PM readers and Running Records are doing more harm than good.
+We cannot teach phonics if we do not have the right foundations; ‘whole language’ based readers are doing more harm than good.

-Australia’s leading reading researchers agree and their views are shared below.
-We want to see every child starting school in 2018 to have decodable readers in every reception classroom; to be built upon each year until we have decodable readers in all reception to year 2 classes in the state.
+Australia’s leading reading researchers agree regarding the use of decodable readers and their views are shared below.
+We want to see every child starting school in to have decodable readers in every reception classroom; to be built upon each year until we have decodable readers in all Reception to Year 2 classes in the state.

-A phonics check and literacy coaches are ineffectual if a teacher and child do not have the right phonics based resources.
-DECD must no longer waste tax payers’ money on non-evidence based reading instruction.
-To invest in phonics means to invest in evidence; decodable readers are the best reading resources for our South Australian children.
+A phonics check and literacy coaches are ineffectual if a teacher and child do not have the right phonics-based resources.
+DfE must no longer waste tax payers’ money on non-evidence-based reading instruction.
+To invest in phonics means to invest in evidence.
+Decodable readers are the best reading resources for our South Australian children.
 Together we can make it happen.
-Decodable readers in all schools must be a funded election promise for 2018!
+Decodable readers in all schools must be a promise for all South Australian children!

 Why SA needs decodable readers: